EchoMAV/ardupilot/README.md

 # EchoMAV
 * This is a forked repo of Ardupilot.
 Modifications required for EchoMAV UAVs should be made here.
-For the EchoLite quadcopter, out branch is `echolite`.
+For the EchoLite quadcopter, our branch is `echolite`.
 It should stay synced with `Copter-X.Y.Z` tags.
 ```
 git remote add upstream https://github.com/ArduPilot/ardupilot.git
 git fetch upstream --tags
 git checkout echolite
 git merge Copter-X.Y.Z
-Resolved conflicts and commit
+Resolve conflicts and commit
 ```

 # ArduPilot Project